jave3737/sirvimalot/README.md

 * git submodule init
 * git submodule update

+# Running on Linux
+* Change _vimrc file to .vimrc
+* Change vimfiles to .vim

 # Adding support for python3 to gvim
 * Required for Leaderf,
 * First type ':version' in Gvim and you should see '-DDYNAMIC_PYTHON3_DLL=\"python35.dll\' this indicates the version of python you will need to download, I will typically go with the 32 bit version of pythonx.x.0